av3sk77/Bulk-Email-Sender/README.md

 ## Requirement
 You must be Install Python3 Version-<br/>
-You can Download the Python from this link- https://www.python.org/downloads/
+You can Download the Python3 from this link- https://www.python.org/downloads/

 ## Before Run the Script